Introduction

 Webcams are essential for virtual meetings and video calls.

-If you regularly have virtual meetings in your tiny home office, think about creating a professional set up with nice lighting, and a pretty backdrop.
+For frequent virtual meetings in your tiny home office, consider setting up professional lighting and a appealing backdrop.

 Add some plants and decorations in the background so you don’t have to blur your background all the time…